bigtoga/Examples/DSci - Machine Learning/Phase - EDA/Feature Selection/Feature Selection.md

 * most common correlation measure for categorical data is the **chi-squared test** (contingency tables)
 * Alternative is **mutual information** (information gain) from the field of information theory
    - It is possible that “mutual information” may prove useful for both categorical and numeric

+# What tools to use when
+Correlation stats -
+* scikit-learn
+   - Pearson’s Correlation Coefficient: f_regression()
+   - ANOVA: f_classif()
+   - Chi-Squared: chi2()
+   - Mutual Information: mutual_info_classif() and mutual_info_regression()
+- SciPy
+   - Kendall’s tau
+   - Spearman’s tank coefficient

+Selection tools (filtering)
+- scikit-learn
+   - SelectKBest
+   SelectPercentile

+# What if I don’t get the results I expected?
+It happens.
+Maybe try to transform Consider transforming the variables in order to access different statistical methods.

+For example, you can transform a categorical variable to ordinal, even if it is not, and see if any interesting results come out.

+You can also make a numerical variable discrete (e.g. bins); try categorical-based measures.

+Some statistical measures assume properties of the variables, such as Pearson’s that assumes a Gaussian probability distribution to the observations and a linear relationship.
+You can transform the data to meet the expectations of the test and try the test regardless of the expectations and compare results.

+—-

 # Supervised Learning Feature Selection
 Feature selection for Supervised learning compares the features to the target variable in order to identify and **remove irrelevant data**